a-m-s/Vimdentation/README.md

 "tab_size": 8,
 "translate_tabs_to_spaces": true
 ```

+If "vimdentation_mixed_tabs" is set, then it probably makes sense to have
+"translate_tabs_to_spaces" set false.
+In this case Vimdentation will insert
+spaces until "tab_size" spaces, and then convert those spaces to a hard tab.

 ## Improvements
 Please feel free to let me know if you find issues with this plugin.
 I'm not a python developer, this was cobbled together as a way for me to get my feet wet.
 I'm sure there are things that could be done better, and I'm also sure there are bugs to uncover.
 Thanks!